 The purpose of this policy is to assist the College in identifying, disclosing, and resolving potential conflicts of interest.
 Members of the Board of Trustees, Faculty and Staff have certain legal and ethical

 The following statement of policy applies to:

-Members of the Board, PAC, Faculty, and Staff shall disclose family relationships with other trustees or officers of the College.
+Members of the Board, Faculty, and Staff shall disclose family relationships with other trustees or officers of the College.

 Disclosure shall be made at the first knowledge of the conflict.